the-events-calendar/event-tickets/readme.txt

 = [TBD] TBD =

+* Tweak - Update notices for legacy Wallet Plus and point to the new Event Tickets Plus plugin.
 * Fix - Ensure that users fill in all required billing address fields when Stripe advanced payment methods are available.
 [ETP-934]
 * Fix - Added missing global property for javascript undefined error `Uncaught TypeError: format is undefined`.
 This happened during ticket checkout.